carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 etc.).
 The latter describes a stall hazard (e.g., load stall, store stall, scheduler stall, etc.).

+In addition to the instruction and stall events.
+A listener can also subscribe to cycle events (``onCycleStart``, ``onCycleEnd``).
+These events occur before and after a simulated clock cycle is executed, respectively.

+Listeners can also be notified of various resource states within the stages of a pipeline, such as resource availability, reservation, and reclaim:
+(``onResourceAvailability``, ``onReservedBuffers``, ``onReleasedBuffers``).

 Creating a Custom View
 """"""""""""""""""""""
 To create a  custom view, the user must first inherit from the ``View`` class